TigerWolf/e24PaymentPipe-php/README.md

 Requirements
 =================

-This requires php 5.3 in order to work.
+This requires php 5.2 in order to work.
+(Uses ZipArchive - also a PECL extension)

 Userful Links
 ================